Taryn Simon: An Occupation of Loss (2016, 2017)

 An Occupation of Loss was co-commissioned by the Park Avenue Armory and Artangel.

 Jerry Saltz described his experience of the performance and installation:

 After being admitted through a side second-story entrance, 50 or so viewers descend a long staircase to see 11 cement silos or circular towers almost 50 feet high, opened at the top and arranged in a semicircle.
 It's like a giant pipe organ.
 Long ramps lead to a slightly elevated oblong opening at the foot of each tower.
 Viewers may duck inside.
 There, in intimate quarters usually seated on a bench, are professional mourners from 11 different countries...

 He describes mixed feelings of intrusion and empathy as he listens to the mourners' expression of inconsolable grief.

+Difficulty Photographing

+Censorship in China

+Simon experienced several barriers while photographing and exhibiting in China for A Living Man Declared Dead, having to work through strict confines.
+She faced difficulty bringing her equipment in to China, coordinating shoots, and working with government officials to find subjects to photograph.

+When exhibiting A Living Man Declared Dead in China, a full chapter covering a South Korean man who had been kidnapped by North Korea had been censored completely.

+Walt Disney World

+Simon attempted to document the facilities below the Magic Kingdom.
+When requesting access, she received a faxed letter indicating it would break the illusion of the 'magic' guests experience while in the park.
+The letter, she says, provided her with "the most poetic and perfect punctuation" for An American Index of the Hidden and Unfamiliar.